Poppo9/rag-mtg/README.md

 3. Data Preparation
 - Download the Magic: The Gathering rules manual (PDF or text)
-- Create an S3 bucket on AWS
+- Create an S3 bucket on AWS -> not necessary
-- Upload the manual to S3
+- Upload the manual to S3 -> not necessary

 4. Indexing Pipeline (local script)
-- Python script downloads the manual from S3
+- Python script downloads the manual from S3 -> not necessary
 - Splits text into chunks
 - Calls Azure OpenAI for embeddings
 - Uploads vectors to Pinecone